-The ability to differentiate between two objects in the axial plane depends on the length of the ultrasound pulse and the wavelength.
+The ability to differentiate between two objects in the axial plane, i.e. along the path of the ultrasound beam, depends on the length of the ultrasound pulse and the wavelength.
 The resolution is increased by:

 - Low Q value of backing material (shorter pulse length)